AkiraBrand/AkiraBrand.github.io/index.md

 - Find your "why" to avoid burnout
 - How I translate code into human
+- The Hackathon, The Open Source, and The English Writing: how I use this trinity to build my tech skills

 ### Fun Ideas for small projects